Meloxicam Sandoz 7.5; Meloxicam Sandoz 15

-If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking Meloxicam Sandoz.
+If you are about to start any new medicines, tell your doctor and pharmacist that

 Things to be careful of

-Be careful driving or operating machinery until you know how Meloxicam Sandoz affects you.
+Be careful driving or operating machinery until you know how MELOXICAM SANDOZ affects

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Meloxicam Sandoz.
+Check with your doctor as soon as possible if you have any problems while taking MELOXICAM

 Tell your doctor if you notice any of the following and they worry you:

-stomach upset including nausea, vomiting, heartburn, indigestion, belching, cramps or pain
+stomach upset including nausea, vomiting, heartburn, indigestion, cramps or pain

 sore throat or discomfort when swallowing